It’s been a year since the Israel-Gaza conflict.

 Mark Scott’’s dilemma and what’s next

-Harrison Brennan, who will hold his position until 1 December 2024, vowed that the SRC will “escalate things where possible” if demands are not met.
+Brennan, who will hold his position until 1 December 2024, vowed the SRC will “escalate things where possible” if demands are not met.
 The SRC has since continued to host events speaking out for Palestine and against the CAP.

-Others recommended loosening the regulation, such as removing the requirement for protesters to seek approval for using megaphones but retain the 72-hour notice period.
-Some suggested modifying the policy to allow spontaneous protest beyond industrial action —even those against the university itself—ensuring it serves its intended purpose to ensure safety, without silencing legitimate student voices or hindering the university’s tradition of activism and debate.
+Some suggested modifying the policy to allow spontaneous protest beyond industrial action —even those against the university itself—so it serves its intended purpose to ensure safety, without silencing legitimate student voices or hindering the university’s tradition of activism and debate.

-In recent weeks, amid divided opinions within Jewish organizations, Opposition Leader Peter Dutton and Jewish groups like the Zionist Federation of Australia and the Australasian Council of Jewish Students have called for Scott’s resignation, citing his failure to ‘ensure a safe environment for Jewish students and staff.
-Meanwhile, Peter Wertheim, co-chief executive of the Executive Council of Australian Jewry, the largest umbrella lobby group of more than 200 Jewish organizations defended Scott, arguing his apology has “paved the way for meaningful changes in how the university addresses antisemitism”.
+In recent weeks, amid divided opinions within Jewish organisations, Opposition Leader Peter Dutton and Jewish groups like the Zionist Federation of Australia and the Australasian Council of Jewish Students have called for Scott’s resignation, citing his failure to “ensure a safe environment for Jewish students and staff”.

-As tensions heighten over the Israel-Gaza, Mark Scott will now need to juggle the demands of pro-Palestinian activists, angry calls over the reversal of the CAP, whilst addressing safety concerns of Jewish students and responding to students who value a stable, disruption-free campus.
-Until a consensus is reached or a solution is found, the flames of protest on USYD campus are far from extinguished, and the battle for voice, safety, and expression rages on.
+As tensions heighten over the Israel-Gaza conflict, Mark Scott now needs to juggle the demands of pro-Palestinian activists and angry calls over the reversal of the CAP, while addressing safety concerns of Jewish students and responding to students who value a stable, disruption-free campus.